MarcoDiFrancesco/AutologinUnitn/README.md

 # Autologin Unitn

-Avoid contuously clicking login buttons in unitn website.
+Skip login pages on unitn.it

 *Just to be clear if it isn't obvious enogh from the code: this extension **does not gather any data in any way**.*